Skip to Main Content

 Student Health Insurance

 It is important that Brown University students have access to comprehensive medical care while enrolled with us.
 All students are automatically enrolled in the University's Student Health Insurance Plan (SHIP).
 Participation in SHIP is mandatory unless you are enrolled in another comparable health insurance plan.
-The effective dates of coverage are July 15, 2023 through August 14, 2024.
-Each student's account will be charged the $5,029 Health Insurance Fee (assessed entirely in the Fall semester), as well as a Health Services Fee, which covers the cost of basic medical care at Health Services and Counseling and Psychological Services (CAPS).
-If you choose to waive SHIP, you will need to provide proof of comparable coverage and submit an online waiver form by July 28, 2023.
+The effective dates of coverage are July 15, 2024 through August 14, 2025.
+Each student's account will be charged the $5,166 Health Insurance Fee (assessed entirely in the Fall semester), as well as a Health Services Fee, which covers the cost of basic medical care at Health Services and Counseling and Psychological Services (CAPS).
+If you choose to waive SHIP, you will need to provide proof of comparable coverage and submit an online waiver form before the bill is due to be paid August 1.
 The waiver process is managed by Student Health Services.
 If you waive SHIP, you can still receive treatment at Brown Health Services.
-If you choose to waive after the deadline, you will need to email studenthealthinsuranceplan@brown.edu.
-Any late waiver requests received after the deadline cannot be guaranteed approval, and charges may not be credited.

 Orientation Schedule